What’s the first thing that comes to mind when I say the word “pineapple”?

 I’ve been researching natural ways to relieve joint pain for more than a decade.
 Here’s what I’ve found…

-Modern medicine’s solutions for joint pain relief are just plain terrible.
-Over-the-counter pain pills like acetaminophen (Tylenol), ibuprofen (Advil, Motrin) and naproxen (Aleve) all have serious adverse effects.
+Modern medicine’s solutions for joint pain relief, like over-the-counter pain pills including acetaminophen (Tylenol), ibuprofen (Advil, Motrin) and naproxen (Aleve), all have serious adverse effects.

 Did you know acetaminophen is the leading cause of acute liver failure?[i]

 Prescription pain meds can be downright deadly, too.
 Just look at the tragedy of this country’s opioid epidemic.

 In a study published in the journal Alternative Therapies in Health and Medicine, researchers gave 42 patients with osteoarthritis a supplement containing bromelain.

 The patients reported a 60 percent decrease in pain for acute disorders.
 And those with chronic pain saw their pain levels cut in half![iii]